A 60-second look

 A look inside the full vet report.

-Primary optimisation: ear hygiene routine and a 6-week wellness recheck.
+Something to keep an eye on: ear hygiene routine and a 6-week wellness recheck.

 Unlock the full report + vet consult.